Anaheim Peppers: Flavor, Heat & Kitchen Uses

 • Fertilizing: Apply a balanced fertilizer every 4–6 weeks to promote healthy growth.

 Remember to wear gloves when handling the peppers, as their oils can irritate the skin.
-If you’re growing them indoors, consider placing them near a sunny window or using grow lights to ensure proper growth.
+If growing indoors, place them near a sunny window or use grow lights for optimal growth.

 Buying Guide

-If you're not growing your own Aneheim peppers, here's how to choose the best ones at the store:
+If you're not growing your own Anaheim peppers, here's how to choose the best ones at the store:

 Key Features to Look For